Smart watering for lawns: Don’t let the lawn squeeze you dryDOWNLOAD

 Set your mower at the highest setting to mow your grass to 3.5 to 4 inches finished height; the longer the blade, the larger the root system.
 The larger root mass will support a robust, more drought-tolerant plant.
 This can be done by gradually raising the mower deck with each mowing in the spring.
 MSU research has shown that grub damage can be eliminated simply by adopting this practice.

 Get a soil test.
 Determine what nutrients need to be added to your lawn to improve its growth.
 A soil test will give you a recommendation of what fertilizers to use.
 Lawn grass does not require high amounts of phosphorus, so lawn fertilizers do not contain them.
-Order the Home Lawn and Garden Soil Test Mailer from the MSU Extension Bookstore for $25 and receive a recommendation for your lawn.
+Order the Home Lawn and Garden Soil Test Mailer from the MSU Extension Bookstore and receive a recommendation for your lawn.

 Water correctly.
 A lawn usually requires 1 inch of water per week.
 It doesn’t make a difference whether it falls from the sky or comes out of a hose.
 Buy a rain gauge; it measures how much rain has fallen.
 It is easier to replace any missing rain when you know what has fallen.
 During the summer months, lawn roots are typically about 3 to 4 inches deep.
 In the late spring and early fall, the roots go a bit more deeply, so heavy soakings are not necessary.